mayankrathee/Hirefit-v3/docs/training/quick-reference-card.md

 **URL**: `[Your Platform URL]/login`

 **Options**:
-- Demo Login (instant test account)
+- Email/Password (requires signup + email verification)
+- Sign in with Google (OAuth)
-- Sign up with email
+- Sign in with Microsoft (OAuth, if configured)

+**New User?**
+1. Click "Sign up"
+2. Enter name, email, password
+3. Verify email (check inbox)
+4. Login with credentials

 ---